 Step 3: Publish & Download

 Once you've edited your picture to perfection and resized it to fit YouTube's specifications, click "Export Video" in the upper right-hand corner.
 Kapwing will automatically begin processing your YouTube channel art, and it will be ready to download in under a second.

 When your picture is finished processing, click “Download” from the right side of the screen.
 If you're not signed into a Kapwing account, sign in or sign up using your Google or Facebook account – once you've signed into a Kapwing account, the watermark in the lower right corner will be removed from your final image.

 Now that you downloaded your photo, your channel art is ready to upload to YouTube.
 Just go to YouTube in your browser and click your profile icon in the upper right corner of the window.
 From the drop-down list, choose Your Channel.
 If you only want to change your channel art, click on the camera icon in the upper right corner of the channel art banner.
 If you're adding channel art for the first time, or would like to add social media or website links to your header, you'll need to click Customize Channel, then the pencil icon in the upper right corner of your channel art banner.

 In the channel art uploader, click the button that says Select a photo from your computer and find the photo you downloaded from Kapwing in your file browser.
 YouTube will show you 3 different ways your channel art will look on different devices: click Select, and your YouTube channel art is all ready to go!

 Thanks for reading!
-We hope that this article and resource makes it easier for creators to design on-brand, compelling YouTube channel art.
+We hope that this article and resource makes it easier for creators to design on-brand, compelling YouTube background art.
 If you're interested in more tips and tutorials on digital content in 2021, check out our YouTube channel Kapwing App.
-And in the meantime, look through some of our related articles on creating content for YouTube:
+In the meantime, look through some of our related articles on creating content for YouTube: